dikang13/preprocess_videos/README.md

     --output_base "/store1/shared/panneuralGFP_SWF1212/data_processed"
 ```

-This will first return all the commands that call `main.py`, then execute them one by one.
+This will first print all the commands that call `main.py`, then execute them one by one.